noranguy/home-lab/docs/blog/update-log.md

 I do want to implement ad blocking throughout my network and the infamous *arr stack, but I realize I should start actively using my services before I continue to add more.
 Additionally, I really wish to upgrade my specs.
 The drive failure scares were a warning to me that I should look to more suitable options.
 I plan on replacing my main processing unit with a more suitable and newer device like a Dell optiplex.
 Afterwards, I want to upgrade my older NAS to a QNAP DAS as I do not need the network capabilities of a NAS when I can connect to my services through my own setup network.

+## 5/26/26
+The 4TB drive came in today!!
+I have spent the past 4 hrs copying over data, and reconfiguring raid.
+For future reference, if youre running an older system of QTS.
+Don't move the drives.
+RAID will be unliked and your share folders will mess up.
+Thankfully, the data is still all there it is just not easily accessible.
+I had to SSH into my QTS and initate a transfer to a new shared folder.